sparxastronomy/AstroFiles/README.md

-# MAST
+# ASTRO FILES
-This project is an attempt to create scripts to process multiwavelength data and create an working AI to make data vizulaiztion easier though command line based interaction and speech synthesis.
+This project is an attempt to create scripts to process multiwavelength data

-#  Usage Guidance
+#  Requirements
->**Requirements:**
 >  * Python3.x
 >  * Matplotlib
 >  * Numpy
->  * Astopy
+>  * Astropy
 >  * Astroquery(for testing MAST integration)
+>  * CIAO for working with CXC eventfiles
+> * [Astronconda](https://astroconda.readthedocs.io/en/latest/) environment for HST image alignement

+# Usage Guidelines
 One can directly load [**image_operations**](./image_operations.py) to directly view all the functionality.
 Only logarithmic stretching is added and will add more in future.
 Till now RGB image with same stretch is available.
-Will add multiple strech options in future.
 It can read **.fz** file extensions too as they are only compressed fits files.

-**CXC event files are still not compatible**
+**<del>CXC event files are still not compatible</del>**

-Image alignment is still not implemented as image alignment is quick and simple using PyRAF.
+## **Viewing CXC files using CIAO and Python**
+1. Use *DS9* to view interested CXC event file(image)
+2. Extract region of interets using DS9's 'region' function
+3. Use the [**extract.sh**](./Chandra/extract.sh) script to convert the CXC event **(image)** file to python readable '.fits' file.
+   * More information is provided in the script
+4. Important things to keep in mind:
+   * WCS information will be preserved
+   * Spectral Information will be lost
+   * Take special care if you '.reg' file is not one of the standrd regions ex.
+Annulus Region (lookout for region definition conflicts between DS9 and CIAO)
+        * For such regions use this command before running the script to convert the region definition to CIAO format
+        > convert_ds9_region_to_ciao_stack &nbsp; ds9.reg &nbsp; ciao.reg

+        *ds9.reg*   :  non-standard region
+        *ciao.reg*  :  Output .reg file in CIAO format

 **MAST** integration is still in progress, if you want to try load [**mast_integration**](/mast_integration.py)

 For those who want to learn I've added Jupyter Notebook for [**basic fits viewing**](./Notebooks/FITS_file_viewing_and_stretching.ipynb).
 In future notebooks with advance functionality will be added too.

-Till now no ML amd AI and no speech synthesis is used as basic scripting is not complete yet.
+## Incoming Updates
+* Updated streteching definition
+* Jupyter Notebook for image HST image Alignment
+* Jupyter Notebook for Multi-wavelength composition
+* Useful CIAO scripts for spectral studies